AsleepX/mcp-server-obsidian-jsoncanvas/README.md

 # JSON Canvas MCP Server

 A Model Context Protocol (MCP) server implementation that provides tools for working with JSON Canvas files according to the [official specification](https://jsoncanvas.org/spec/1.0/).
-This server enables creating, modifying, and validating infinite canvas data structures.
+This server enables creating, modifying, and validating infinite canvas data structures, with special features for academic paper reading and research note-taking.

 ## Overview